deskpro/deskpro-docker/README.md

 # How to use this image

 In order to run DeskPRO, you'll need to run two containers from this image: one for the web interface and one for the periodic tasks.
 They will have to share a volume containing the DeskPRO codebase.
-If running manually, it will look like the following:
+If running manually, it can look like the following:

 ```console
 $ docker volume create deskpro